 What is astigmatism?

-Astigmatism remains one of the most common conditions optometrists treat on a daily basis.
-Indeed, recent research suggests over 45 percent of UK eye care patients could now be considered astigmatic.
+Astigmatism remains one of the most common conditions Optometrists treat on a daily basis.
+According to research by Johnson and Johnson 47% of optical patients have astigmatism.

 Although astigmatism is quite prevalent, a surprising number of people still don’t know a great deal about this disorder.
 In this post, we’ll clear up everything you need to know about astigmatism and share a few helpful strategies you could use to help improve astigmatism symptoms.